 The 8 Best Ways to Improve Dogs’ Milk Production:

 1. Feed Nursing Dog More

-It takes a large amount of calories to make milk, and if you’re feeding your dog the same amount that you always have, she’s probably not getting enough nutrition.
-Nursing mothers need much more food than usual — sometimes as much as three times the normal amount!
+It takes a large number of calories to make milk, and if you’re feeding your dog the same amount that you always have, she’s probably not getting enough nutrition.
+Nursing mothers need much more food than usual—sometimes as much as four times the normal amount!
 It’s important to know what to feed nursing dogs to increase milk production.

 You may want to temporarily switch your pooch to a puppy formula, as in addition to being calorie-rich, it contains nutrients that are often lacking in a regular dog’s diet.
 If you feed your dog raw cuisine, ask your vet to review your meal plan to ensure that she’s getting all the nutrition that she needs.
 Regardless of what you feed her, she should be allowed to eat as much as she wants for as long as she’s nursing.